 - 17 x 3.5" wheels with split hub center steering at both ends.
 If I can steer the rear wheel, I can drive the front wheel.
 An overrunning clutch to the front wheel will eliminate the need for a differential.
 Initially, entirely machined wheels were planned, but previous generation R1 front wheels are ideal - they are very light for a production wheel, and the hub area is big enough to bore out and install a smaller universal joint in the center with a lighter machined hub.
 A cheap damaged wheel verified that it will work.
 Two new wheels are now on hand.

 - 500 single 2-stroke power, with a combination counterbalancer/intake valve (My design), and a 6 speed transmission with a dry clutch.
-A KX500 engine (On hand) will provide most of the mechanical parts, a Ducati 999 engine (On hand) will provide most of the transmission and clutch parts (Similar to the Tul-Aris set-up), and a foundry (Not on hand - yet) will provide the cases necessary to make it all work.
+A KX500 engine (On hand) will provide most of the mechanical parts, a Ducati 999 engine (On hand) will provide most of the transmission and clutch parts, and some foundry work will provide the cases necessary to put it all together.
 That will take a lot of work, but it should make a lot of power for a very small engine, with much less maintenance, tuning work, exhaust fabrication, and cost than a multi-cylinder engine.

-- Very narrow and light tubular steel chassis, and tubular steel "Swingarm" connected to both wheels.
+- Very narrow and light tubular steel chassis and suspension.
 Exotic materials and construction techniques were studied with a lot of enthusiasm, but none of them had any practical appeal.
 The ergonomics of the first racer were excellent, as viewed from the side, but the hands, knees, and feet need to move a LOT closer together to improve safety and aerodynamics.